-Title IX & Gender Misconduct
+Title IX & Gender Based Misconduct Policy & Complaints

 This policy prohibits (1) Sex or Gender Discrimination, (2) Sexual Harassment, (3) Unlawful Retaliation, (4) Sexually Related Crimes, including Sexual Violence or Assault, (5) Intimate Partner Violence, (6) Sexual Misconduct and Exploitation, and (7) Stalking.

 This Policy shall be effective immediately upon its adoption and shall replace the prior Policy on this subject.
 This Policy shall take precedence over any inconsistent Policy.

 This policy applies to all students, employees, faculty members, and administrators of the college, as well as contractors and vendors.
 Each student, employee, faculty member, administrator, contractor and vendor of the college is personally responsible for ensuring that he/she does not engage in conduct that violates this Policy.
 Each student, employee, faculty member, administrator, contractor and vendor is responsible for cooperating in any investigation of alleged Gender Based Prohibited Conduct if requested to do so by the person(s) conducting the investigation.